vonnieda/dimple/README.md

   - [ ] Lyrics display
 - [ ] Daily and "part of day" mixes
 - [ ] Learns from every interaction.
 Previous, next, skip, repeat, scrub, like, like AGAIN.
-Like Scrobbling on steroids.
+Like scrobbling on steroids.

 # FAQ